21.2.12

 iv

 It is light as a feather, delicate as the wings of a bird.
 The violinist has not been kind.
 The surface bears scars of frustration and temper.
 The strings and pegs wear the mark of play.
 The velvet lining of the case beckons it home.
 It is lost without the guiding hand.
-The slave is bequeathed the estate, only to stare at the ruins after the master is gone.
+The slave is bequeathed the estate, only to stare at the ruins after the master is gone.v

 The stage is empty but for a case, a violin, and a magician.
 The magician smiles - a smile illuminating the darkened theatre with ecstasy and perfect, complete understanding.